 Engineering Individual Study Activity

-(ISA-ENG-3) Introduction to 10 CFR 50.59, Changes, Tests, and Experiments
+(ISA-ENG-3) Introduction to 10 CFR 50.59, “Changes, Tests, and Experiments”

 PURPOSE:

 The purpose of this activity is to acquaint you with how to review safety evaluations that are used to determine if a power reactor facility change, test, or experiment requires NRC approval before implementation.
 As a reactor engineering inspector, you will be required to understand how design changes that involve hardware modifications or different operating requirements can potentially impact the plant’s design and licensing bases, as well as the performance capability of safety systems and components.
 Because the learnings developed in this ISA depended, in part, on the activities outlined in ISA-2 this ISA and ISA-2 should be performed in parallel or closely together.